kwilkins/dnd/5e-reference-doc.md

   * Languages.
 You can speak, read, and write common and 2 other languages of your choice.

 ### Playable Classes
-All class options from the Player’s Handbook
+All class options from the Player’s Handbook and Xanthar's Guide to Everything

-The Revised Ranger from WoTC’s 9/12/2016 Unearthed Arcana is a suitable (and better) replacement for the Ranger class from PHB.
+The Revised Ranger from WoTC’s 9/12/2016 Unearthed Arcana is a suitable (and better) replacement for the Ranger class from the PHB.

 ### Expanded Subclass Options